hheisig51/VigilantWaddle/README.md

 ```

 - `angle = 0` resets the value before any loop starts, just to prevent errors.
-- `if touch.value:` carries out what's contained if something touches A0 (like we set it up above)
+- `if touch.value:` carries out what's contained if something touches A0 (like it was set up above).
-- `my_servo.angle = angle` set's the actual servo angle based off of the value of `angle`
+- `my_servo.angle = angle` set's the actual servo angle based off of the value of `angle`.
 - The next series of statements, everytime this runs;
-  - increase the angle by 5 degrees if it's less than 180
+  - increase the angle by 5 degrees if it's less than 180.
-  - if 180 or greater, keeps it at 180, to prevent any errors from sending too large of a number to the servo
+  - if 180 or greater, keeps it at 180, to prevent any errors from sending too large of a number to the servo.
-  - prints the value of `angle`, for serial monitor monitor-ing
+  - prints the value of `angle`, for use with the serial monitor.

 ```python
     if tauch.value: